bloominstituteoftechnology/Graphs/projects/adventure/README.md

+- Pick a direction, go as deep as you can (DFT)
+- When you hit a dead end, find the nearest room with an unexplored exit (BFT)

+Describe as a graph
+- nodes and edges

+- Build your graph

+- Choose your algorithms

 ## Description

 You are provided with a pre-generated graph consisting of 500 rooms.
 You are responsible for filling `traversal_path` with directions that, when walked in order, will visit every room on the map at least once.